phonedotcom/API-SDK-ruby/docs/PhonenumbersApi.md

 # **list_account_phone_numbers**
 > ListPhoneNumbers list_account_phone_numbers(account_id, , opts)

-Get a list of phone numbers registered to an account
+Get a list of phone numbers registered to an account.

-See Intro to Account Phone Numbers for more info on the properties.
+Get a list of phone numbers registered to an account.
+See Account Phone Numbers for more info on the properties.

 ### Example
 ```ruby